Tracheal Collapse in Dogs: Vet-Approved Tips to Help Your Pup Breathe Better!

 What Is Tracheal Collapse?

 The trachea—commonly known as the windpipe—connects your dog’s throat to their lungs and is normally held open by sturdy, C-shaped cartilage rings.
 However, when these rings become weakened from factors like aging, obesity, or chronic irritation, the trachea can partially or fully collapse.
 This narrows the airway, making it difficult for air to pass through and triggering a persistent, honking cough.
-Tracheal collapse is especially common in small breeds such as Pomeranians, Chihuahuas, and Maltese, particularly as they reach middle or senior age.01.jpg)
+Tracheal collapse is especially common in small breeds such as Pomeranians, Chihuahuas, and Maltese, particularly as they reach middle or senior age.

 Persistent Coughing Is a Warning Sign